bopdidus/stylisize/README.md

 - Create your own branch in the project
 - open the project in your text editor
-- Go to the stylisize directory if you want to add a new component
-- create the file in the component directory with the prefix '_'
+- If you want to add a new component, create the file in the component directory with the prefix '_'
-- add the component in your stylisize file
+- add the component in your stylisize.scss file
 <b>Don't forget to create your own branch before any commit and push</b>

   ## How to use it?